Category

 World Fertility Rate (births per woman).
 (Source: World Bank)

 Last year Ukraine’s fertility rate fell to 0.7.
-For context, the US fertility rate as of 2022 was 1.7 and the UK 1.6 according to a study by the World Bank,
+For context, the US fertility rate as of 2022 was 1.7 and the UK was 1.6, according to a study by the World Bank.
+For a country to maintain its population size, the birth rate must be at least 2.2 children per woman, ensuring that both parents are replaced in the population.

 *TFR (Total Fertility Rate) is a standard demographic indicator used internationally to estimate the average number of children that a woman would have over her childbearing years (i.e. age 15-49), based on current birth trends.